Resume Example With a Key Skills Section

 - Recruited and scheduled staff to ensure balanced coverage at the information desks, on the floor to restock merchandise, and at the cash registers.

-- Adapted and revised weekly schedule to consist of maximum 1400 hours as regulated by the Home Office.
+- Adapted and revised the weekly schedule to consist of maximum 1400 hours as regulated by the Home Office.

 Education & Credentials